-psychiatric services; and
+psychiatric services including medication management; and

 case management and other supportive services.

+CCBHC Interpretation: Targeted case management should be made available to (1) people served by the CCBHC who are at high risk of suicide or overdose, particularly during times of transitions; (2) people with complex or serious mental health or substance use conditions; and (3) people who have a short-term need for support in a critical period.

 MHSU 6.03

-Individuals, and their families when appropriate, are actively connected with peer support services, either directly or by referral, appropriate to their request or need for service.
+Individuals and families are actively connected with peer support services, either directly or by referral, appropriate to their request or need for service.

 Interpretation: Connections to outside self-help/mutual aid groups should not be limited to providing the time and location for a meeting.
-Organizations can support the individual’s acclimation to a new group by, for example, discussing meeting protocols and what to expect prior to attending, accompanying them to their first meeting, and encouraging them to make connections with peers while at the meeting.
+Organizations can support acclimation to a new group by, for example, discussing meeting protocols and what to expect prior to attending, accompanying individuals and families to their first meeting, and encouraging them to make connections with peers while at the meeting.

+MHSU 6.04

+The organization ensures access to crisis services 24 hours a day, 7 days a week and educates individuals and families on how to access them.

+Interpretation: Organizations may take advantage of existing community crisis systems or resources such as 988 when available as long as individuals and families have been educated on how to access crisis services when needed.

+CCBHC Interpretation: CCBHCs must provide access to crisis services either directly or through one of their Designated Collaborative Organizations (DCO).
+In additional to educating individuals and families on how to access crisis services, CCBHCs must also provide education on crisis planning and psychiatric advanced directives.

 MHSU 7: Medical Care and Clinical Support Team

-Treatment decisions are guided by a qualified clinical team and are made in collaboration with persons served.
+Treatment decisions are guided by a qualified clinical team and are made in collaboration with individuals and families.

 NA The organization provides Diagnosis, Assessment, and Referral Services only.
 NA The organization provides Clinical Counseling services only.